envelope-project/laik/README.md

 * LAIK is composable with any communication library: LAIK works with arbitrary communication backends, expected to provide the required communication functionality.
 Some standard backends are provided, but can be customized to cooperate with the existing application code.

 * LAIK enables incremental porting: data structures (and their partitioning among parallel tasks) can be moved one by one into LAIK's responsibility.
-LAIK can be instructed to not allocated memory resources itself, but use custom hooks for application provided allocators/data layouts.
+LAIK can be instructed to not allocate memory resources itself, but use custom hooks for application provided allocators/data layouts.

 # Example

 LAIK uses SPMD (single program multiple data) programming style similar to MPI.
-For the following simple example, a parallel vector sum, LAIK's communication funtionality as provided by the generic TCP backend is enough.
-Usually, you would use it together with A simple parallel vector sum:
+For the following simple example, a parallel vector sum, LAIK's communication funtionality via repartitioning is enough.

     #include "laik.h"